 A sound way to save for your retirement.

 Both Traditional IRAs and Roth IRAs offer great benefits to members seeking to save their hard-earned money for retirement.
 IRA funds can be put into either an IRA Savings account, or an IRA certificate to earn a greater rate of interest.
 Both retirement accounts allow for primary and contingent beneficiaries, to ensure your funds are protected and your loved ones are cared for.

-For 2019 and 2020, members can contribute up to $6,000 per year to their IRA.
+For 2020 and 2021, members can contribute up to $6,000 per year to their IRA.
 After age 50, members can contribute up to $7,000 per year to their IRA.
-Under age 59 ½, members will incur a 10% penalty for an early withdraw from their IRA, unless in circumstances of death, disability, first-time homebuyer expenses, higher education expenses, or certain other exceptions.
+Members under the age of 59 ½ will incur a 10% penalty for an early withdraw from their IRA, unless they meet certain circumstances or exceptions.

 Roth IRA contributions are post-tax, so any qualified distributions are tax-free.
 In order to avoid paying a penalty, individuals must hold the account for at least 5 years and be at least 59 1/2 years of age.
 Before age 59 1/2, a 10% penalty is assessed on any withdraw (unless it meets the exceptions listed above).
 Unlike a Traditional IRA, members are never required to perform a minimum distribution from a Roth IRA.